 The Coastal Communities Museum in North Berwick features interesting displays on 10,000 years of local history.
 Each year, a new exhibition is introduced with a range of interesting displays and things to do to suit all visitors.

-First opened in 2013, each year the museum introduces a special theme to refresh the permanent display, including a raft of family-friendly activities suitable for visitors of all ages - from pre-school to pensioners - and with a variety of interests.
+We first opened in 2013 and each year we introduce a special theme to refresh the permanent display, including a raft of family-friendly activities suitable for visitors of all ages – from pre-school to pensioners – and with a variety of interests.

 Open from April to November Wednesday – Saturday.

 Check our website or phone for details.